mwshinn/PyDDM/doc/recipes.rst

 Leaky/Unstable integrator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Leaky/unstable integrators are implemented in :class:`.MuLinear`.
+Leaky/unstable integrators are implemented in :class:`.DriftLinear`.
 For
 a leaky integrator, set the parameter `x` to be less than 0.
 For an
 unstable integrator, set the parameter `x` to be greater than 0.